University of Charleston

 First launched in Fall 2018, the University of Charleston Innovation Competition (UC*IC) engages faculty, staff, administrators, students, and trustees in a process of institutional creativity, innovation, and effectiveness.

-The UC*IC is specifically designed to help UC further its mission and accomplish its most important goals and priorities.
-Please refer to the UC Strategic Plan for more information.
+The UC*IC is specifically designed to help UC accomplish its mission and goals.
+As outlined in the 2019-22 UC Strategic Plan these include:

-The 2021-22 UC*IC initiative will be focused on driving creativity and innovation in these areas.
+Goals: Recruiting and enrollment, retention and student satisfaction, revenue generation.
+The UC*IC will be focused on driving creativity and innovation in these areas.

 Once again, the UC*IC will have two phases.
 Each phase involves innovation idea submissions and reviews.